How to Get More People to View Your eBay Listing

 A good CTR gets you attention, but if no one buys, Cassini will still drop you.

-Example: A seller had a CTR of 5% on a line of Bluetooth speakers but no sales.
+Example: A seller had a 5% CTR on a line of Bluetooth speakers but no sales.
 After reviewing the listing, we found their photos looked stock-like and their return policy was unclear.
-They updated both, added a real-life usage photo, and switched to 30-day returns.
-Their conversion rate tripled within a month — and so did their impressions.
-Cassini rewards not just views — but views that turn into sales.
+They updated both, added a photo of real-life use, and switched to 30-day returns.
+Their conversion rate tripled within a month, and so did their impressions.
+Cassini rewards not just views, but views that turn into sales.

 Sort by lowest CTR or conversion.
 That’s where your opportunity lies.

-If you’ve done everything right — title, images, item specifics, pricing — but your listing still isn’t getting traction, it might be time to put some fuel behind it. eBay offers several ways to increase visibility and drive buyer interest, but they come at a cost (either in fees or margins), so they need to be used smartly.
+If you’ve done everything right, title, images, item specifics, pricing, but your listing still isn’t getting traction, it might be time to put some fuel behind it. eBay offers several ways to increase visibility and drive buyer interest, but these methods come at a cost (either in fees or margins), so they need to be used wisely.

 Let’s break down your options.